VoliJS/NestedTypes/docs/typespecs.md

 Aggregated members are:

 - serialized as nested JSON.
-- created, cloned, validated, and disposed recursively when the operation happens to its owner.
+- following operations recursively when the operation happens to its owner.

 Aggregated members forms the tree of exclusive ownership.
 The same record or collection instance cannot be aggregated in two places at the same time, and this rule is checked and enforced.